23441 Golden Springs Dr., #253

 5. Try turning it off, counting to ten, and then turning it back on.

-Your modem does not work
+Internet does not work

-Your scanner does not work
+Scanner does not work

 1. Make sure that the scanner is turned on and plugged in.

 2. Check to see if the scanner is connected properly to your computer.
+If wireless, make sure the WiFi feature is turned on and configured correctly.

 3. If a flat bed scanner, check to see that the scanner is not locked.
 The lock switch is usually on the back or bottom.